thephez/dash-user-docs/docs/core/examples/core-examples-receiving-zmq-notifications.md

 ```shell
 npm install zeromq@5
 ```

-[block:callout]
-{
-  "type": "warning",
-  "title": "ZeroMQ Version",
+> 🚧 ZeroMQ Version
+>
-  "body": "Version 5 of the zeromq package should be used for compatibility reasons."
+> Version 5 of the zeromq package should be used for compatibility reasons.
-}
-[/block]

 ### 2. Subscribe to ZeroMQ Messages

 Create a file with the following contents.
 Then run it by typing `node <your-filename.js>` from the command line: